 What can you expect?

 We will all maintain the noble silence during the night, in order to create a sacred athmosphere.
 Although you can not talk during the event, you are free to walk, lay down or eat whenever there is the need for.
-There will be Shiva bhajans and chantings the whole night long, in which you are invited to join.
+There will be Shiva bhajans and chantings through out the whole evening , in which you are invited to join.

 What to bring?